About

 This is my creed:

-Know thyself, your character, intellect, judgement and emotions.
+Know thyself’, your character, intellect, judgement and emotions.
 You cannot master yourself if you do not understand yourself.
-There are mirrors for the face, but the only mirror for the spirit is wise self-reflection’
+There are mirrors for the face, but the only mirror for the spirit is wise self-reflection.

 ‘Feel with the few, speak with the many’.
-Rowing against the current makes it impossible to know the truth’.

 ENJOY!